kkamara/nodejs-reactjs-boilerplate/readme.md

 # nodejs-reactjs-boilerplate

-(2021) NodeJS, MySQL, Redis, ReactJS 16.

-Supported databases: MySQL, PostgreSQL, SQLite, MariaDB.
+(2021) A NodeJS boilerplate with ReactJS 19 Redux SPA.

 * [Using Postman?](#postman)